Ranger-NF/ThaapaSakhi/README.md

 ## Basic Details

-### Team Name: MegaMinds
+### Team Name: 🧠 MegaMinds

 ### Team Members
-- Team Lead: Mohammed Fahad - Government Engineering College Palakkad
+- Team Lead: **Mohammed Fahad** - Government Engineering College Palakkad
-- Member 2: N Fadeela - Government Engineering College Palakkad
+- Member 2: **N Fadeela** - Government Engineering College Palakkad
-- Member 3: Mohammed Muflih - Government Engineering College Palakkad
+- Member 3: **Mohammed Muflih** - Government Engineering College Palakkad

 ### Project Description
-A beautiful flawless project which plays songs according to the subjected temperature 😉
+A beautiful flawless project that plays melodies according to the subjected temperature 😉

 ### The Problem (that doesn't exist)
-Nobody loves to sense the surrounding temperature by themselves.
-Do they?
+Nobody likes to sense the surrounding temperature by themselves, do they?
 So, we made this complicated facade to help you with that 😌

 ### The Solution (that nobody asked for)
-We collect data from a temperature sensor and plays accurate melodies for you 🎶
+We collect data from a temperature sensor and play accurate melodies for you 🎶

 ## Technical Details
 ### Technologies/Components Used